What kinds of birds of prey can you find in Alaska?

 Great Horned Owl Range Map

 Both sexes hoot, but males are lower-pitched than females.
 Males give territorial calls that can be heard a few miles away at night.
-I don’t think there is another owl species that does hooting better than a Great Horned Owl!
+I don’t think there’s another owl species that does hooting better than a Great Horned Owl!

-Barred Owls (aka the Hoot Owl), are an unthreatened, nocturnal species found in southern Alaska.
+Barred Owls are a common raptor found in Alaska.
 The name “barred” derives from the horizontal stripes of alternating light brown and dark brown on the wings, back, and tail.

 Barred Owl Range Map

-Barred Owls rely on mice and other small rodents, but eat just about anything made of meat!
-They will readily grab rats, rabbits, bats, squirrels, moles, minks, weasels, opossums, a variety of birds, frogs, snakes, fish, turtles, and will even hunt around your nightly campfire to catch some sweet, juicy insects.
+Barred Owls rely on mice and other small rodents but eat almost anything made of meat!
+They will readily grab rats, rabbits, bats, squirrels, moles, minks, weasels, opossums, a variety of birds, frogs, snakes, fish, and turtles, and will even hunt around your nightly campfire to catch some sweet, juicy insects.

 And speaking of classical noises, their hoots are the classic sounds featured in movies and scary Halloween tales.
-It’s easy to recognize their call as it sounds like they are asking, “Who cooks for you?”
-Barred Owls will sound off during daylight hours too, and they mate for life.
+It is easy to recognize their call as it sounds like they are asking, “Who cooks for you.”
+Barred Owls will sound off during daylight hours, too, and they mate for life.

 Western Screech-owl Range Map